-- Complete pre-registration for the fall semester by the required deadline. - Do one of the following on or before the required deadline: - Provide proof to the Financial Services Office that your FAFSA is complete. - Waive the right to file a FAFSA with the Financial Services Office. - Complete a Fall Housing Form. - Be in good financial standing with the University
+- Complete pre-registration for the fall semester by the required deadline. - Do one of the following on or before the required deadline: - Provide proof to the Financial Services Office that your FAFSA is complete. - Waive the right to file a FAFSA with the Financial Services Office. - · Complete a Fall Housing Form. - · Be in good financial standing with the University.

 Once eligibility is established, students are able to participate in the housing signup process.
-Housing priority is determined using the following criteria:
+Housing priority is determined based on the student's Housing Lottery number.

-• Housing Lottery number